What is schizoaffective disorder?

-- bipolar subtype: involves manic episodes (high energy with extreme elevated, expansive, or irritable mood) with or without depressive episodes
+- bipolar: involves manic episodes (high energy with extreme elevated, expansive, or irritable mood) with or without depressive episodes

 - paranoid thoughts